UglySwedishFish/Rak/README.md

   - Proper documentation (both via github but also in the program itself
   - Better temporal + spatial filtering
   - Ability to actually render images, and save these rendered images to files. (png + jpeg)
-  - Basic key-frame animation (position and scale, or rotation nor skeletal)
+  - Basic key-frame animation (position and scale, not rotation nor skeletal)
   - Ability to have both rendered, solid and wireframe view. (currently only rendered is supported)
   - And way, way more!